MiguelSombrero/sql-query-builder/docs/design.md

 This document gives an overview of design of the sql-query-builder.

-Query builder `SQLQueryBuilder` is using [builder pattern](https://en.wikipedia.org/wiki/Builder_pattern) to chain classes when building the queries.
+I have used [builder pattern](https://en.wikipedia.org/wiki/Builder_pattern) in `SQLQueryBuilder` implementation to chain classes when building the queries.
-This design is used to enforce correct SQL syntax when building queries.
+This design enforces correct SQL syntax when building queries.

+From class diagrams below **is intentionally missing some classes, methods and relations**, for the sake of simplicity.

 ## <a name="condition"></a>WHERE and HAVING conditions